SoftwaresForAll/BloodHorn/README.md

 ---
 ## Donations and community support

-#### If you intend to support me, you can do so by donating.
+#### If you intend to support the project maintainer (Aka [@sparkelez](https://discordapp.com/users/1351825562791841832)), you can do so by donating.
 Even the smallest donation can make a difference.

 [![Donate](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/Listedroot/donate)